Dungyy/PDF-Merger/README.md

 ## License

-This project is open-source and available under the [MIT-License](MIT-LICENSE.txt).
+This project is open-source and available for anyone to use at there own risk.